rixiobarrios/react-redux-counter/readme.md

 export default Counter;
 ```

-In this case, our Counter component is just going to display a single value that it receives as `props`, and also receive two functions which will trigger `actions` in the `store`, via the `reducer`.
+Our Counter component is going to display a single value that it receives through `props`.
+Counter will also receive two functions through `props` which will trigger `actions` in the `store`, via the `reducer`.

 For now the value of `quantity` is defined in a variable local to the component.
 We're kind of faking local state here with `let quantity = 0`.
 We're going to replace the placeholder `0` with `this.props.quantity`, once we set up this component to retrieve `props` from the `store`.

 ## Adding Reducers

 Reducers essentially 'decide' which action to apply to a state.
-Reducers take the form of pure functions, and take two arguments: an action and a state.
+Reducers take the form of pure functions, and take two arguments: an ***action*** and a ***state***.

-An `action` in Redux is actually a description of a type of change, rather than the change itself.
-Almost always, an action will be a plain, Javascript object.
+An `action` in Redux is actually a *description of a change*, rather than the change itself.
+An action will be a plain Javascript object.

-In this example we're going to use a number as the state.
-The reason for this is that our app is ridiculously simple so far.
+In this example we're going to use a number for our state.
+This is because our app is very simple so far.

-The extreme simplicity of this app allows us to see how redux operates on a basic level.
-When we build a shopping cart in the next exercise, we will use plain Javascript objects for our actions.
+The simplicity of this app allows us to see how redux operates on a basic level.
+When our apps become more complex, we will use objects or arrays to express our state.

 ```bash
  $ mkdir src/reducers